Religious views on female genital mutilation: Hadith

-Islamic hadith collectors Abū Dāwūd (817–889) and Ahmad ibn Hanbal (780–855) reported that Muhammad said circumcision was a "law for men and a preservation of honor for women" however these narrations or Hadith are regarded as daʻīf (weak).
+Islamic hadith collectors Ahmad ibn Hanbal (780–855) and the Hanbali jurisprudent Abū Dāwūd (817–889) reported that Muhammad said circumcision was a "law for men and a preservation of honor for women" however these narrations or Hadith are regarded as daʻīf (weak).
 In a reported narration Muhammad made female genital cutting optional, but he warned against harming women.
 The above narration is designated as "weak"; according to the Islamic criteria of authenticity, it is missing a link in the chain of narrators and it is found in only one of the six undisputed hadith collections.
 According to Sayyid Sabiq, the author of Fiqh-us-Sunnah, all hadiths concerning female circumcision are non-authentic.

 One hadith from the Sunan Abu Dawood collection states: "A woman used to perform circumcision in Medina.
 The Prophet said to her: Do not cut severely as that is better for a woman and more desirable for a husband."
 Ibn Hajar al-Asqalani describes this hadith as poor in authenticity, and quotes Ahmad Bayhaqi's opinion that it is "poor, with a broken chain of transmission".
 Yusuf ibn Abd-al-Barr commented: "Those who consider (female) circumcision a sunna, use as evidence this hadith of Abu al-Malih, which is based solely on the evidence of Hajjaj ibn Artaa, who cannot be admitted as an authority when he is the sole transmitter."

 Another hadith used in support is in Sahih Muslim: "The Messenger of Allah said: When anyone sits amidst four parts (of the woman) and the circumcised parts touch each other a bath becomes obligatory."
 Mohammad Salim al-Awa states that, while the hadith is authentic, it is not evidence of support for FGM.
-He states that the Arabic for "the two circumcision organs" is a single word used to connote two forms of circumcision.
-While the female form is used to denote both male and female genitalia, it should be considered to refer only to the male circumcised organ.
+He explains that because Arabic uses dualistic semantics, the word for "the two circumcised organs" can mean "the two organs," with only one being circumcised.
 A hadith in Sahih Bukhari says: "I heard the Prophet saying.
 "Five practices are characteristics of the Fitra: circumcision, shaving the pubic hair, cutting the moustaches short, clipping the nails, and depilating the hair of the armpits."
-Mohamed Salim Al-Awwa writes that it is unclear whether these requirements were meant for females.
+Mohamed Salim Al-Awwa writes that it is unclear whether these requirements were meant for women and girls.